Create a metric set and add a filter

 Expand the data cube's Measures folder and drag the OrderQty measure to the canvas.

-Drag the Product hierarchy to the COLUMNS field of the Data Analysis Panel.
+Drag the Product hierarchy to Columns in the Data Analysis Panel.

 The table visualization is automatically re-visualized to a line chart because this is usually the best choice for visualizing changes to measure values over time.

 At any time, you can change to the visualization of your choice by going to the toolbar and clicking Re-Visualize, then choosing an option.
-Once you have chosen a visualization yourself, customized it, or saved and re-opened this metric set, Dundas BI will not re-visualize it automatically.
+Dundas BI will not re-visualize it automatically after you have chosen or customized your visualization.

 To complete the setup of this metric set, go to the toolbar, click Re-Visualize, and then click Bar under Change Chart Type.